syalumaglineceline-crypto/uk-house-price-prediction/README.md

 An important finding is that adding the full set of macroeconomic indicators did **not automatically improve one-month-ahead forecasting accuracy**.
 Recent house-price history provided the strongest short-horizon signal.

+## Production-Style Forecasting Pipeline

+To extend the notebook-based research workflow into a more reusable forecasting system, the project also includes a modular Python pipeline for data preparation, feature engineering, model training, evaluation and one-month-ahead prediction.

+The pipeline preserves the original time-series methodology, including chronological validation, leakage-aware lag and rolling features, and the selected Autoregressive Lasso model.

+### Pipeline Components

+- `data_pipeline.py` – loads, validates and reconstructs the modelling dataset
+- `features.py` – generates lagged, rolling and seasonal time-series features
+- `train.py` – trains the selected Autoregressive Lasso model
+- `evaluate.py` – evaluates the model on the untouched final test period
+- `predict.py` – generates the next one-month-ahead forecast
+- `test_pipeline.py` – validates chronology, feature construction and pipeline execution
+- GitHub Actions – automatically runs pipeline tests on repository updates

+The workflow separates the **evaluation model** from the **deployment model**.
+The evaluation model preserves the final 24 observations as an untouched out-of-time test set, while the deployment model retrains the already-selected specification on all available labelled history before forecasting the next unseen month.

+A lightweight Streamlit interface provides a decision-support view of model performance, actual-versus-predicted values, forecast errors and the latest one-month-ahead forecast.

+This extension demonstrates reproducible forecasting, basic MLOps practices and the transition from experimental modelling to a reusable analytical decision-support workflow.

 ## Explainability

 The final model is interpreted using: